Knowledge is Power

 You can: Use condoms the right way every single time you have sex, choose less risky sex-related behaviors, restrict your variety of sex-related partners, and never share needles.
 Contact us for pre-exposure prophylaxis (PrEP), taking medicine every day to stop HIV infection.

 We take your privacy very seriously.
-Any information you submit to us through our online portal is transmitted via industry standard encryption and stored in encrypted form on servers according to federal standards under HIPAA.
-We follow the federal standards set forth in the HITECH, HIPPA and the Affordable Care Act.
+Any information you submit to us through our online portal is transmitted via industry-standard encryption and stored in encrypted form on servers according to federal standards under HIPAA.
+We follow the federal standards set forth in the HITECH, HIPAA, and the Affordable Care Act.

 Yes.
 We follow the Federal and State laws and regulations that govern privacy standards for protected health information.